sneharao/micro-frontend/README.md

 Container module
 connected to cart and product using module federation plugin of webpack with name , fileName and exposed file and port

+Note:The div id used shouldn't have the same name as the module name exported in webpack config